 “My mother, who is 55, she didn´t know any different during soviet times, so even though she doesn´t romanticise it, she thinks more about from the personal perspective – how stupid did she feel when she was only 25 years old or what personal choices were right or wrong.
 Politics weren´t a ‘small people’ thing.”

 So, what does the future for Estonia hold?
-Having seemed to embrace western ideals, and, and the region as a whole?
-Helen explains that this may not be a necessarily new thing for the country.
+Having seemed to embrace western ideals, and the region as a whole, Helen explains that this may not be a necessarily new thing for the country.

 “Tourism was actually quite active during the Soviet times even.
 Even though the average person couldn´t really travel outside USSR, people did travel within the USSR.
 Estonia (together with Latvia) were known as western countries with beautiful beaches and western taste in music, culture and mentality (thanks to Finnish TV that we secretly watched).
 Then, when the borders started to loosen, lots of Swedes and Finns visited Estonia.
 So, people did travel a lot even then and culture exchange was active.”